Jérôme le Royer de la Dauversière: Montreal

 With the Parisian priest Jean-Jacques Olier, founder of the Society of Saint-Sulpice, Dauversière formed the idea of establishing at the colony of Fort Ville-Marie in New France several communities: one of priests to convert the Indians, one of Religious Sisters to nurse the sick, and another to teach the local children of the Native Americans.
 Olier involved some of his wealthy penitents, while Royer found support from the Baron de Fanchamp, also a native of La Flèche.
 Others joined in, one being Angélique Bullion, and six persons formed The Company of Montreal (Société Notre-Dame de Montréal).
 They raised between them 75,000 livres.

 The Company of Montreal was founded in Paris in 1639, notably by Dauversiere, with his friend the Baron de Fancamp and the Abbé Olier.
 These three were men who had become part of the movement for "montreal" and who, as a result of a near mystical vision shared nearly identically but independently by Royer and Olier, had bought the rights to the Island.
 Chausseau relinquished his seigneural rights in 1639 to the Intendant of the Association, Jean de Lauson, who, in turn, signed it over to Royer on 7 August 1640.

 The society sponsored Paul Chomedey de Maisonneuve and Jeanne Mance, a lay woman, to go to Ville Marie with French colonists to evangelize the Native Americans, and establish a hospital, which became the Hôtel-Dieu de Montréal, to care for the poor, founded by Mance in 1642.

 In 1657 Mance returned to France, where she recruited three Hospitallers from a community of Hospitallers in Laval founded in 1650, Judith Moreau de Brésoles, Catherine Mace and Marie Maillet, to work at the hospital she had established.
 They set sail from La Rochelle for Ville-Marie on 2 July 1659.
 Dauversière boarded the boat before its departure to bless his spiritual daughters.
 A fellow traveler on that boat was Marguerite Bourgeoys, who was to play a major role in the future of the colony, founding the Congregation of Notre Dame of Montreal.
 The Hospitaller Sisters received letters patent from King Louis XIV of France authorizing them to take over the hospital and its operations two years after their arrival.

 Place de la Dauversière is a space for rest and relaxation that opened in Montreal in 1997.

 Death and veneration

 Dauversière took ill when he arrived home from La Rochelle where he had traveled to see the fulfillment of his vision.
-He spent four months suffering increasing debilitation, until his death on 6 November of that same year.
-His cause for canonization was eventually begun.
+He spent four months with increasing debilitation, until his death on 6 November of that same year.
+His writings were approved by theologians on 27 November 1937, and his cause for canonization was eventually begun.
 On 6 July 2007, he was declared Venerable by Pope Benedict XVI.